inavac182/uireact/docs/getting-started.md

 You are ready to start building your amazing projects!

+Each available package has its own doc file in the navbar 👈 so you can read about each one there.

 If you find any issue, want to collaborate or ask for a specific feature you can fill an [issue](https://github.com/inavac182/uireact/issues) and we'll try to review the topic as soon as possible ✍️